alteredorange/directus-sveltekit-blog-starter/README.md

 4. `pnpm run dev` - This will start Directus on the standard port (http://localhost:8055) and Sveltekit on http://localhost:3000
 5. Visit the Directus dashboard to add posts
 6. Edit any styles or pages directly through the Sveltekit files
-7. Create a fully static blog with `pnpm run build`

 ## Improvements and Suggestions
 Running into issues or have a suggestion to make things better?
 Feel free to open up an issue, pull request, or github discussion!